web-stack-slv/plate-forge/privacy-policy.md

 - App settings (language, theme, units, rest timers, analytics preference)
 - Multiple training profiles (“accounts”) if you create them
 - Optional profile photos you choose for a training account (saved in app storage)
+- **Coach-tagged training data** on a mentee’s main account when linked to a coach (programs and sessions the coach manages, distinguished from personal programs that stay local-only)

-This data is not uploaded to our servers as part of normal app use.
+This data is not uploaded to our servers as part of normal offline use. **Personal** programs and sessions on a linked mentee account are not uploaded.
+Only **coach-tagged** rows may be written to the mentee-owned cloud shard when the athlete is connected to a coach and sync runs.
 Uninstalling the app or using in-app delete flows removes the corresponding local data.

-## 3. Optional online features (premium and promo codes)
+## 3. Optional online features (premium, coach linking, and promo codes)

-When you use premium or promo features, limited data is sent to **Google Firebase** (project `plate-forge`):
+When you use premium, coach linking, or promo features, limited data is sent to **Google Firebase** (project `plate-forge`):

-- **Firebase Authentication (anonymous):** a random user ID is created when you redeem a promo code, use premium cloud restore, or when the app syncs subscription/backup data.
-There is no email/password sign-in in the current version.
+- **Firebase Authentication:** Google, Apple (when enabled), email/password, or anonymous sign-in for promo redemption.
+A stable user ID is used for subscription validation and coach–mentee sync when you sign in.
 - **Cloud Functions:** validate subscription purchases (when enabled) and redeem promo codes server-side.
-- **Cloud Firestore:** stores promo code metadata, subscription records under `users/{uid}/subscription` (active flag, expiry, source), and **optional encrypted-at-rest JSON backups** of your training data under `users/{uid}/backups/current` when you are premium and sync runs (e.g. after completing a workout or when the app backgrounds).
-Backups contain the same categories of data as the in-app JSON export (plans, sessions, accounts, goals). **Firestore is not used for core offline training unless you use premium cloud restore or automatic backup sync.**
+- **Cloud Firestore:**
+  - Promo code metadata and subscription records under `users/{uid}/subscription`
+  - **Coach–mentee shard** under `users/{menteeUid}/linkedAccounts/{linkId}/shard/current` — JSON snapshot of **coach-tagged** training data only (plans, sessions, schedule state managed by the linked coach).
+Personal programs on the mentee device are not included.
+  - Link metadata (`coachUid`, account IDs, `status`, bootstrap state) under `users/{menteeUid}/linkedAccounts/{linkId}`
+  - Invite documents under `invites/{token}` while a coach shares a link
+  - **Legacy full-device backups** under `users/{uid}/backups/current` may exist from earlier builds or internal QA; this is **not** a current product feature and is not offered in the app UI for end users.

+**Free users** who do not use premium or coach linking do not upload training content to Firestore.
+Linked **free mentees** may push coach-tagged workouts to their own shard; **coach-side** cloud pull requires an active premium subscription on the coach’s main account.

 Promo codes are created manually by the developer for testers or friends; they are not public self-service registration.

+### Coach linking and consent

+- A mentee must **accept** an invite before any coach-tagged data is shared.
+- While linked, the coach may manage coach-tagged programs; the mentee may train and log results on those programs.
+- **Revoke** or **disconnect** stops future shard writes.
+The coach may retain a local copy on their device.
+- If the coach’s **premium subscription ends**, cloud links are revoked on the coach’s next app launch (after confirmation); the mentee is notified that the coach link ended.
+Local training data on both devices remains unless the user deletes it.

 ## 4. Optional usage analytics and crash reporting